 Category/Projects Project Description Key Resource Areas with Potential for Cumulative Impacts management plan.
-Writing of the plans will take place throughout the fall of 2016. • RESTORE Strategic Land Protection, Conservation, and Enhancement of Priority Gulf Coast Landscapes - Bucket 2 This project will protect lands through acquisition and conservation easement programs in areas across the Mississippi Gulf Coast.
+Writing of the plans will take place throughout the fall of 2016.
+RESTORE Strategic Land Protection, Conservation, and Enhancement of Priority Gulf Coast Landscapes - Bucket 2 This project will protect lands through acquisition and conservation easement programs in areas across the Mississippi Gulf Coast.
 Priority areas include the Grand Bay National Wildlife Refuge and others.
-Long-term adverse impacts to: NFWF GEBF Acquisition of Priority Tracts for Coastal Habitat Connectivity This project seeks to enhance coastal habitat connectivity and increase core conservation areas within the Mississippi CP system, the Gulf Islands National Seashore, and the Grand Bay National Wildlife Refuge.
+Long-term adverse impacts to: • socioeconomics Long-term benefits to: • socioeconomics • air quality and greenhouse gas emissions NFWF GEBF Acquisition of Priority Tracts for Coastal Habitat Connectivity This project seeks to enhance coastal habitat connectivity and increase core conservation areas within the Mississippi CP system, the Gulf Islands National Seashore, and the Grand Bay National Wildlife Refuge.
 The conservation of coastal habitats is one of the fundamental steps in building and maintaining a sustainable, resilient coastal environment.
 This project will address this conservation need by acquiring key land parcels that provide multiple long-term benefits for the Mississippi Gulf Coast ecosystem.
-Long-term, adverse impacts to: NFWF GEBF Habitat Restoration: Federal Lands Program - Phase I This project will enhance and restore habitat on federal lands in coastal Mississippi.
+NFWF GEBF Habitat Restoration: Federal Lands Program - Phase I This project will enhance and restore habitat on federal lands in coastal Mississippi.
 Anticipated outcomes for key focal habitats include restoration of over 30,000 acres through invasive species removal, forest thinning and prescribed burning on lands contained within Grand Bay National Wildlife Refuge and other locations.
-Short-term, adverse impacts to: • air quality and greenhouse gases Other relevant environ mental stewardship and restoration activities MsCIP Project: Bayou Cumbest Ecosystem Restoration and Hurricane Storm Damage Reduction The project, which is adjacent to Grand Bay CP, was funded in 2014.
+Short-term, adverse impacts to:air quality and greenhouse gases Other relevant environ mental stewardship and restoration activities MsCIP Project: Bayou Cumbest Ecosystem Restoration and Hurricane Storm Damage Reduction The project, which is adjacent to Grand Bay CP, was funded in 2014.
 This project includes the acquisition of about 61 tracts, removal of 19 structures, excavation and removal of fill material from former home sites and adjacent lands, filling drainage ditches, control of non-native species and planting native emergent wetland species.
 After acquisition, 148 acres would be restored; 110 to emergent wetlands and 38 to coastal scrub shrub habitat.
-Long-term adverse impacts to: MsCIP Franklin Creek Ecosystem Restoration This project was funded in 2014 and is located within the alternative project area.
-It would use ditch and roadbed removal, culvert installation under U.S. 90, non-native species control mechanisms and controlled burning to restore 149 acres north and south of the highway with critical wet pine savannah habitat.
-The work would also remove about 30 residential structures from the floodplain.
-The project is planned but not currently funded.
-Short-term, adverse impacts to: • air quality and greenhouse gases
+Long-term adverse impacts to: socioeconomics Long-term benefits to: socioeconomics air quality and greenhouse gas emissions MsCIP Franklin Creek Ecosystem Restoration k Ecosystem alternative project area.
+It would use ditch and roadbed removal,